Stanley Park: Opening and dedication

 On September 27, 1888, the park was officially opened (although the legal status of Deadman Island as part of the park would remain ambiguous for many years).
-The park was named after Lord Stanley, who had recently become Canada's sixth governor general (and who is perhaps best known today for having donated the Stanley Cup that was later handed down to the National Hockey League).
+The park was named after Lord Stanley, who had recently become Canada's sixth governor general.
 Mayor David Oppenheimer gave a formal speech opening the park to the public and delivering authority for its management to the park committee.

 The following year, Lord Stanley became the first governor general to visit Vancouver when he officially dedicated the park.
 Mayor Oppenheimer led a procession of vehicles around Brockton Point along the newly completed Park Road to the clearing at Prospect Point.
 An observer at the event wrote:

 Eviction of pre-park residents

 When Lord Stanley made his declaration, there were still a number of homes on lands he had claimed for the park.
 Some, who had built their homes less than twenty years earlier, would continue to live on the land for years.
 Most were evicted by the park board in 1931, but the last resident, Tim Cummings, lived at Brockton Point until his death in 1958.

 Sarah Avison, the daughter of the first park ranger, recalled when the city evicted the Chinese settlers at Anderson Point in 1889:

-Most of the dwellings at Xwayxway were reported vacant by 1899, and in 1900, two of such houses were purchased by the Park Board for $25 each and burned.
-One Squamish family, “Howe Sound Jack” and Sexwalia “Aunt Sally” Kulkalem, continued to live at Xwayxway until Sally died in 1923.
+Most of the dwellings at Xwayxway were reported vacant by 1899, and in 1900, two of such houses were purchased by the park board for $25 each and burned.
+One Squamish family, "Howe Sound Jack" and Sexwalia "Aunt Sally" Kulkalem, continued to live at Xwayxway until Sally died in 1923.
 Sally's ownership of the property surrounding her home was accepted by authorities in the 1920s, and following her death, the property was purchased from her heir, Mariah Kulkalem, for $15,500 and resold to the federal government.

 Although most residents of the area were evicted by the early 20th century, the municipal government still owns a number of field homes used by the park's "live-in caretakers".
 Caretakers that occupy the field homes are not charged rent by the city, although they are required to assist in park operations and provide a permanent presence for the park board.
-In 2006, the City of Vancouver decided it would no longer replace live-in caretakers that retired or moved out from the field homes; with the city opting to convert several unoccupied field homes into artist studios.
+In 2006, the City of Vancouver decided it would no longer replace live-in caretakers who retired or moved out from the field homes, with the city opting to convert several unoccupied field homes into artist studios.